-- An ICS combined with a LABA is more effective than the individual components in improving lung function and health status and reducing exacerbations in patients with exacerbations and moderate to very severe COPD (Evidence A). - Regular treatment with ICS increases the risk of pneumonia especially in those with severe disease (Evidence A). - Triple inhaled therapy of ICS/LAMA/LABA improves lung function, symptoms and health status and reduces exacerbations compared to ICS/LABA, LABA/LAMA or LAMA monotherapy (Evidence A).
+- An ICS combined with a LABA is more effective than the individual components in improving lung function and health status and reducing exacerbations in patients with exacerbations and moderate to very severe COPD (Evidence A). - Regular treatment with ICS increases the risk of pneumonia especially in those with severe disease (Evidence A). - Triple inhaled therapy of LABA/LAMA/ICS improves lung function, symptoms and health status, and reduces exacerbations, compared to LABA/ICS, LABA/LAMA or LAMA monotherapy (Evidence A).
+Recent data suggest a beneficial effect versus fixed-dose LABA/LAMA combinations on mortality in symptomatic COPD patients with a history of frequent and/or severe exacerbations.